pmav99/r.estimap.recreation/README.md

 protected areas, infrastructure, water resources) for their potential to support for outdoor recreation (potential recreation).
 Second, it implements a proximity-remoteness concept to integrate the recreation potential and the existing infrastructure.
+The module offers two functionalities.
+One is the production of recreation related maps by using pre-processed maps that depict the quality of or the access to areas of recreational value.
+The other is to transform maps that depict natural features into scored maps that reflect the potential to support for outdoor recreational.

 ##### Terminology